bitcoin/bitcoin/doc/build-unix.md

 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 Pass `--with-gui=qt4` to configure to choose Qt4.
 To build without GUI pass `--without-gui`.

-To build with Qt 5 (recommended) you need the following:
+To build with Qt 5 you need the following:

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler

-Alternatively, to build with Qt 4 you need the following:

-    sudo apt-get install libqt4-dev libprotobuf-dev protobuf-compiler

 libqrencode (optional) can be installed with: